LeifChristian/ReactFileManager/README.md

 Who said React can't access a computer's file system?
 With Node/Express it can!

-# Simple React File Manager/Text Editor with CRUD functionality.
+# React File Manager/Text Editor with CRUD.

-This is basically a React Text editor/file manager.
+**React Text Editor/File Manager**

+Create, Read, Update and Delete files with React and Express.

 Files parsed come from the directory: client/src/filesToParse